 Let’s take a step back for a moment to better understand Gartner’s thinking.
 As we move closer to a data-driven world, finding and inventorying data assets that reside in myriad places within—and outside of—any particular organization grows more critical by the day.
 It’s the necessary first step in effective analytics.
 It’s also one of the biggest challenges for data management teams today.
 And it’s one of the fundamental reasons why the demand for data catalogs continues to grow.

 According to Zaidi’s and de Simoni’s report, “Demand for data catalogs is soaring as organizations continue to struggle with finding, inventorying and analyzing vastly distributed and diverse data assets.
 Data and analytics leaders must investigate and adopt ML-augmented data catalogs as part of their overall data management solutions strategy.”
 What’s more, Gartner posits that, “organizations that offer a curated catalog of internal and external data…will realize twice the business value from their data and analytics investments than those that do not,” by the end of 2021.
 That’s certainly a compelling argument for ML-augmentation.

 Interested in learning more about why Gartner is calling the augmented data catalog a “must-have”?
-Download a complimentary version of the report here and check out our on-demand webinar with Gartner Senior Director of Data Management, Ehtisham Zaidi.
+Check out our on-demand webinar with Gartner Senior Director of Data Management, Ehtisham Zaidi.